radu-matei/radu-matei.github.io/content/blog/kubernetes-jenkins-azure.md

 In previous articles [we deployed a Kubernetes 1.8 cluster to Azure using acs-engine](https://radu-matei.com/blog/k8s18-azure/), then [configured Helm and Draft to simplify testing applications](https://radu-matei.com/blog/k8s-helm-draft-azure/).

-In this article we will explore how to deploy Jenkins using Helm and how to configure Jenkins declarative pipelines that build containers, push images to an image repository and update Kubernetes deployments.
+In this article we will explore how to deploy Jenkins using Helm and how to configure Jenkins pipelines that build containers, push images to an image repository and update Kubernetes deployments.

 Prerequisites
 =============